 Discovered (Oct 8, 1887) by Lewis Swift

-Dwarf galaxy IC10 is a member of the Local Group.
-Given its proximity, its recessional velocity should be a poor indicator of its distance, and in fact, it has a negative radial velocity (-350 km/sec), meaning that it is getting closer to us, not further away, so its distance can only be determined by redshift-independent methods.
-Those yield distance estimates of 2 to 3 million light years, about the same as the Andromeda Galaxy.
-Given the uncertainty in its distance, its 7 by 6 arcmin apparent size implies that it is 4 to 6 thousand light years across.
-The galaxy is considerably dimmed by intervening clouds of gas and dust in the plane of our own galaxy, the Milky Way.
+Physical Information: Dwarf galaxy IC10 is a member of the Local Group.
+It is considerably reddened and dimmed by clouds of gas and dust in the plane of our Milky Way Galaxy.
+Given its proximity its recessional velocity should be a poor indicator of its distance, and in fact it has a negative radial velocity (-350 km/sec), meaning that it is getting closer to us, not further away, so its distance can only be determined by redshift-independent methods.
+NED lists 28 measurements, ranging from 1.65 to 5.85 million light years, with average and median distances in the range of 2.5 to 3 million light years, indicating that IC 10 is probably a little further away than the Andromeda Galaxy.
+Given the galaxy's apparent size of about 9 by 8 arcmin, it is about 7 thousand light years across, hence its designation as a dwarf galaxy.
 IC10 is the closest example of a "starburst" galaxy, in which numerous hot, bright, massive stars have recently formed (the false-color reddish glow in the NOAO image represents radiation emitted by clouds of hydrogen heated by nearby stars).
-One such star raced through its life, and after dying in a supernova explosion, became the most massive stellar black hole currently known -- between 24 and 33 times the mass of the Sun.
-The black hole was detected by X-radiation emitted when mass ejected by its companion, a Wolf-Rayet star destined to become a future supernova, was pulled into the black hole's accretion disk. |
+One such star raced through its life and after dying in a supernova explosion, became the most massive stellar black hole currently known: between 24 and 33 times the mass of the Sun.
+The black hole was detected by X-radiation emitted when mass ejected by its companion, a Wolf-Rayet star destined to become a future supernova, was pulled into the black hole's accretion disk.

-IC 11 (= NGC 281 ?)
+IC 11 (probably = NGC 281)

-Recorded (1890's?) by Edward Barnard
+Recorded (1892) by Edward Barnard (and later listed as IC 11)

 IC 12 (= PGC 1299)